ishehadeh/smp/report/progress.typ

 development.

 === Verify Changes
-As a side effect of tracking compiler output in version control, we can immediately observe any impact caused since the last commit by simply running `git diff HEAD tests/`.
+As a side effect of tracking compiler output in version control, we can immediately observe any since since the last commit by simply running `git diff HEAD tests/`.
 This isn't a replacement for real tests, since it requires the programmer correctly verify the changes are intended (which they have failed to do a number of times), it does allow rapid iteration without constantly updating expected test result.

 = Roadmap

+This semester has been spent learning how to make a compiler.
+The challenge came from fitting each piece into place.
+We answered seemingly simple questions, like what does the AST look like, what information is retained from parsing, how is type information stored, how is code generated.

+That is to say - this semester we built a foundation, more in knowledge than in any "physical" work.
+Using this, foundation, iteration on the core compiler will be significantly faster going forward.

+By the end of next semester we will have a complete implementation of the language described in section II.

+== The Minor To-Do List

+These are partially implemented features,
+1. Operator Precedence
+2. Logical, bitwise, and arithmetic with assignment, binary operators
+3. Unary operators

+== The Major To-Do List

+=== Reference Types
+The most sorely missing feature in the core language, which prevents Howlite for being used in conjuction with C libraries is the lack of support for any kind of indirection.
+We expect this to also be a fairly significant change that will riple throughout code generation and typechecking, so it's first on the to-do list.

+=== Modules

+=== Symbol Types
+Some kind of enumerable or symbol type is a hole in the language's design.
+These will be essential in descriminating union types.

+=== Union Types

+=== Floating Point Types

+=== Integer Range Types
+==  Refactoring, Documentation
+Once reference types are implemented we plan to slow development to write documentation, and try to refactor the code into clearly seperated modules.

+When iterating quickly this is usually an afterthough, leading to giant files all part of a tangled web of dependencies.
+Periodically stopping and cleaning up help speed future development.

 = Summary